rglonek/easytc/README.md

 The kernel module `sch_netem` is required.
 If the commands fail, issue `modprobe sch_netem`.

 On some distros, extra packages must be installed to add `netem` module.
-FOr example on RH-based distros: `yum install kernel-modules-extra`.
+For example on RH-based distros: `yum install kernel-modules-extra`.

 ## CLI Usage